cambridgeltl/HELIN/README.md

 ## Running the demo

-To run the demo you **must**:
+To run the demo you must:
+- Install Docker;
 - Clone this repo;
 - Get a copy of SNOMED and place the `Snapshot` folder inside it in `src/static/snomed`;
 - Open a terminal and navigate into the `docker-scripts` directory;
 - Run `./build_image.sh`;
 - Run `./start_container.sh -s`.

-This will start a Flask server withing the Docker container listening on port 5000.
+This will start a Flask server within the Docker container listening on port 5000.
 If you open [http://localhost:5000]() you should see the welcome page with a link to a simple api call.

 **NOTE**: the first run will take a while to encode SNOMED labels.
 Subsequent runs will be much quicker to start